Julie Dash: Daughters of the Dust (1991)

-The New York Times called Dash a "strikingly original film maker," noting that "for all its harsh allusions to slavery and hardship, the film is an extended, wildly lyrical meditation on the power of African cultural iconography and the spiritual resilience of the generations of women who have been its custodians."
+The New York Times called Dash a "strikingly original film maker", noting that "for all its harsh allusions to slavery and hardship, the film is an extended, wildly lyrical meditation on the power of African cultural iconography and the spiritual resilience of the generations of women who have been its custodians."

+The overriding intention for making this film was to make film about an African-American family who were not born into slavery.
+Dash also wanted to take a look at retention patterns, such as language, food, motor habits and aesthetics.
+Dash wanted to see all of this on film, as it had been previously denied due to the people making the film being mostly Europeans.
+This meant that the culture was not truly explored and the experiences of these families were being told from a European perspective.

-Despite the critical acclaim, Dash wasn't able to get the financing to release another feature film, going on to work in television.
+Despite the critical acclaim, Dash was not able to get the financing to release another feature film, going on to work in television.
 Daughters of the Dust would continue to gain accolades for more than two decades.
-It was selected for preservation in the United States National Film Registry by the Library of Congress in 2004 as being "culturally, historically, or aesthetically significant."
+It was selected in 2004 for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 Its visuals would influence Beyoncé's 2016 video album Lemonade, featuring young women on the beach, dressed in white gowns as in the movie, and gathering in front of an island cabin.
 On its 25th anniversary, the Cohen Media Group restored and distributed Daughters of the Dust for theatrical release, beginning at the 2016 Toronto Film Festival.
 Other screenings in celebration of the Daughters of the Dust 25th anniversary included Honolulu Museum of Art, AFI Silver Theater, and ARRAY @ The Broad held in Los Angeles at Theater at Ace Hotel.
+In 2025, the Museum of Fine Arts Houston sponsored a screening of a 35mm print of Daughters of the Dust.